Understanding The Basics Of Zone & Man Coverage In Football

 This coverage is often run in deep situations where the defense knows the offense will throw the football.

-In football, there are primarily X number of zone coverages
+In football, there are primarily 4 types of zone coverages.

 We like to teach zone coverages by the number of deep defenders.
-If the coverage is cover 3, there are 3 deep defenders—cover 2, two deep defenders, and so on.
+If the coverage is cover 2, there are 2 deep defenders, and so on with all of the other coverage numbers.

 Cover 2